Grants

 Available grants

 Missouri offers grants to students who are Missouri residents and are attending a college or university in the state.
-Financial eligibility is determined by your Expected Family Contribution (EFC) as calculated through the Free Application for Federal Student Aid (FAFSA).
-The Missouri Department of Higher Education & Workforce Development (MDHEWF) receives electronic FAFSA records for Missouri residents directly from the federal government.
+Financial eligibility is determined by your Student Aid Index (SAI) as calculated through the Free Application for Federal Student Aid (FAFSA).
+The Missouri Department of Higher Education & Workforce Development (MDHEWD) receives electronic FAFSA records for Missouri residents directly from the federal government.
 There is no paper Access Missouri application to fill out.

 AmountsAward amounts may vary depending on your total financial aid package